Tanzyingsz/DDM-Dissertation/Literature Review 2.0.md

 This study assesses the relationships between design attributes and the user experience in second-hand sustainable marketplace RE: source and evaluates the levels of brand trust to RE: source among (?)
 UK Chinese students.

 A well-designed website should be able to produce satisfying user experience which includes: illustrate the necessary information of the product, build appropriate process that helps and retain user to access the desired information with ease and finally earn the user trust.
-Specifically, design attributes play a key role in raising the standard of trust between user and brand (Cheung, Chan, & Limayen, 2005) Therefore, developing an organized and user-friendly website is crucial for accumulating online customers with higher trust standard.
+Specifically, design attributes play a key role in raising the standard of trust between user and brand (Cheung, Chan, and Limayen, 2005) Therefore, developing an organized and user-friendly website is crucial for accumulating online customers with higher trust standard.

+> Cheung, C.M., Chan, G.W. and Limayem, M., 2005.
+A critical review of online consumer behavior: Empirical research.
+Journal of electronic commerce in organizations (JECO), 3(4), pp.1-19.

+# 1. Introduction to five important attributes

 Within the domain of well-produced web design, there are five attributes proposed by previous design communities(Palmer and Jonathan,2002; Wang and Sylvain, 2007).
 Hereby list them as followed: Colour, typography, content quality, navigation and interactivity.
-While colour and typography are in the scope of visual design (Hasan, 2016); content quality, navigation and interactivity belongs to performance metrics (Palmer and Jonathan,2002).
+While colour and typography are under the heading of visual design (Hasan, 2016) or aesthetic aspects(Faisal et al., 2016); content quality, navigation and interactivity belongs to performance metrics (Palmer and Jonathan,2002).

-## 1.1.
-Colour

-First of all, as the basic component of the physical world, colour provides humankind with an incredible amount of information.
-When it comes to interacting with a brand, people carry out approximately 62‐90 per cent of their snap assessment based on colours alone(Singh,2016).
-Secondly, many studies have proved that colour has an effect on emotions states(Singh,2016; Kumar, 2017), both positive and negative.
-If the website is full of eye glaring colours, or colour without enough contrast, the user might generate feelings of irritation(Lim & Ting, 2012).
-Vice versa, a harmonious colour scheme that fits genetic psychology will please the public.
-Moreover, colour helps to communicate Brand Image since it represents the personality of a brand(Kumar, 2017).
-Therefore, carefully pick the colour and make it fits the genre of the brand is necessary.

-However, It is worth mentioning that the effects of colour have an individual difference.
-Accordingly, website design has to take accessibility into consideration for the user with colour deficiency or other visual impairment (Lányi, 2017).
-One of the most efficient solutions is to avoid colour-only information.
-Use other elements like word description or pattern to enforce the message as well.

-## 1.2.
-Typography

-It is the elements closely connected to appearance and readability(Faisal, 2016).

-## 1.3.
-Content Quality

-Since the beginning of human history, storytelling has been used as the most natural way to communicate.
-(Patterson and Brown, 2005) Nowadays, storytelling has already been used as a powerful means for marketing strategy worldwide.
-(Pulizzi,2012)It is said that a strong brand story will emotionally bond with the customer more tightly and creates a longer span of brand image in customer's mind(Herskovitz, S. and Crystal, M., 2010).
-Therefore, marketers today tend to compelled stories into websites in order to persuade, entertain, and raise audience interest.

-## 1.4.
-Navigation

-## 1.5.
-Interactivity

-> Journal of Electronic Commerce in Organization, 3 (4) (2005), pp. 1-19

 > Palmer, Jonathan W., 2002.
 Web site usability, design, and performance metrics.
 Information Systems Research 13(2), pp.151-151.